sushrut141/kalki/README.md

-# Kalki - Database for agents.
+# Kalki: The Ultra-High Throughput Semantic WAL for Agents

 <p align="center">
   <img src="kalki.png" alt="Kalki logo" width="360" />
 </p>

-Kalki is designed for the high-concurrency needs of autonomous agents.
+**Kalki** is a purpose-built database for the high-concurrency "Execution Era" of autonomous agents.
-Unlike traditional vector databases that index noisy, raw logs, Kalki uses a Tablet Architecture to decouple semantic indexing from raw data persistence.
-It also summarizes agent logs using an LLM before indexing to speed up queries.
+While standard vector databases (Pinecone, Weaviate) are optimized for "finding similar sentences," Kalki is a **Semantic Write-Ahead Log** designed to persist, compact, and retrieve millions of agent thought-chain records without the "Decompression Tax."

 ## 🚀 Motivation: The Context Crisis